Apply to Post-doctoral Program

 We have post-doctoral training fellowships funded by the National Library of Medicine (NLM) Biomedical Informatics Research Training Grant.
 Trainees are required to take 4 courses from the BHI core curriculum, in addition to leading and participating in colloquia.
 They also work closely with faculty in a particular area of research, deepening their knowledge in biomedical and health informatics.
 Information about research interests of BIME faculty is available on our faculty page, and information about some faculty who are currently interested in having a postdoc join their team may be found here.

-The next admissions cycle for postdoctoral training fellowships is for the 2017-2018 academic year.
-Prospective applicants for a postdoctoral fellowship should contact the program office by March 15, 2017, to indicate their interest.
-This should be in the form of an email to email@example.com and should include the following:
+Applicants for postdoctoral fellowships for 2024-2025 will be considered until the positions are filled.
+However, first consideration will be given to those who contact the program office by March 1st, 2024, to indicate their interest.
+As of January 2024, we are still accepting applications.
+This should be in the form of an email to firstname.lastname@example.org and is to include the following

-The names of three recommenders and contact information (address, phone, email).
-Your recommenders should email statements separately to firstname.lastname@example.org that speak to your potential and ability to engage in solid independent research.
+- Three letters of recommendation: Your recommenders should email statements separately to email@example.com that speak to your potential and ability to engage in solid independent research.
 We generally expect attached PDFs of these letters of recommendation, but we also accept hard copy letters (mailed to the program office at address below).

 (US Postal Service only)

 Attention: Graduate Program Advisor

 Biomedical and Health Informatics

 Department of Biomedical Informatics and Medical Education

 University of Washington